Perl-GPU/OpenGL-GLFW/README.md

 This module provides a more modern, lighter-weight window and system interaction interface compared to OpenGL::GLUT.
-You can use OpenGL::Modern for the perl bindings to OpenGL.
+You can use OpenGL or OpenGL::Modern for perl bindings to OpenGL.

 COPYRIGHT AND LICENCE